Building Parkville Station

-A construction method called ‘bottom up’ will be used, which involves excavating the box down to its maximum depth, construction and fit out of the box, followed by the installation of mechanical and electrical equipment required to operate the station.
+A construction method called ‘bottom up’ is being used, which involves excavating the box down to its maximum depth, construction and fit out of the box, followed by the installation of mechanical and electrical equipment required to operate the station.

 The excavated space will be up to 32 metres below ground and around 270 metres long.

-A temporary deck will be installed over the work site to minimise noise and dust impacts while excavation is carried out underneath.
+A temporary deck has been installed over the work site to minimise noise and dust impacts while excavation is carried out underneath.

 Stage 1: February 2019 to April 2019

 - The deck will be installed over the site and will minimise noise and dust impacts while excavation is carried out underneath.

 Stage 2: April 2019 to July 2019